SpyglassMC/Spyglass/README.md

 ![rename-objective](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/rename-objective.gif)

-Additionally, the corresponding advancement, function, loot table, predicate, recipe or tag file in the workspace will be renamed too.
+Additionally, if you rename a namespaced ID with file definition (e.g. the ID for advancement, function, loot table, predicate, recipe or tag), the corresponding file in the workspace will be renamed/moved too.

 ![rename-function](https://raw.githubusercontent.com/SPGoding/datapack-language-server/master/img/rename-function.gif)